On the Separability of Information in Diffusion Models: Information Hierarchy

-We can do better than inspect $\mZ_{\rm sem}$ and $\mZ_{\rm sem}$ by eye.
+We can do better than inspect $\mZ_{\rm sem}$ and $\mZ_{\rm per}$ by eye.
 Recall that \cref{eq:MINDE} can be used to estimate the mutual information between random variables.
-By training a small diffusion model on pairs $\{(\vz_{\bullet}, \vy)\}{\ss _{i=1}^{N}}$, we can find the determine $I(\mZ_{\cdot}, \mY)$ approximately.
+By training a small diffusion model on pairs $\{(\vz_{\bullet}, \vy)\}{\ss _{i=1}^{N}}$, we can determine $I(\mZ_{\bullet}, \mY)$ approximately.
 The results are plotted in \cref{fig:MIvsSplit} for a range of $\sep$ values.
-As expected, $\mZ_{\rm sem}$ is correlates well with $\mY$ at small $\sep$, whereas $\mZ_{\rm sem}$ is nearly independent of it.
-However, as $\sep$ is increased $\mZ_{\rm per}$ rapidly encodes class information.
-We speculate that the $\mX \to \mZ_{\rm per}$ encoder can detect semantic meaning if it's given sufficient information about the medium-scale features, since an image is the sum of its parts.
+As expected, $\mZ_{\rm sem}$ is correlates well with $\mY$ at small $\sep$, whereas $\mZ_{\rm per}$ is nearly independent of it.
+It should be pointed out that $I(\mZ_{\bullet}; \mY) \leq I(\mX; \mY)$, so there \textit{can} be class-specific information in the noised image in $(0,\tau]$ that is not encoded in $\mZ_{\rm per}$ for small $\tau$.
+However, as $\sep$ is increased, $\mZ_{\rm per}$ rapidly encodes class information.
+We speculate that the $\mX \to \mZ_{\rm per}$ encoder can detect semantic meaning if it is given sufficient information about the medium-scale features, since an image is the sum of its parts.
 Furthermore, if $\sep$ is not too close to $\s=0$, the encoder focuses effort on information that differentiates the images, and downplays the shared textural detail between them.
 This is why \cref{fig:DAEvsVAE_MNIST_Dz=2} showed \textit{some} clustering in the DAE case---even with the large amount of small-scale information the diffusion decoder captures, the encoder is incentivized to construct latents that uniquely identify the images (cf.\ \cref{sec:DiffusionAutoencoders}).
 We also mention in passing that the cross-over phenomenon in \cref{fig:DAEvsVAE_MNIST_Dz=2} is reminiscent of the \textit{critical windows} of feature emergence \citep{Li24Critical}.

+\paragraph{Hyperparameter summary} \cref{tab:Hyperparams} lists the hyperparameters used for the experiments in \cref{fig:NeuralEntropy_MNIST_CIFAR10_TinyImageNet}.
+The diffusion model uses a U-net with self-attention based on the architecture from \cite{Salimans22}; the hyperparameters in \cref{tab:Hyperparams} follow the conventions in that paper.
+This is also the same network used for the diffusion decoder in the DAE experiments in \cref{fig:SemanticVsPerceptual,fig:MIvsSplit}, with the class embedding replaced with a latent embedding layer.
+The experiments with the joint Gaussian in \cref{sec:JointGaussianModel} used a diffusion model with a simple MLP backbone.
+Two separate models were trained to approximate the conditional and marginal scores from the samples.
+These scores were used in the MINDE expression, \cref{eq:MINDE}, to produce a neural estimate of $I(\mX; \mY)$ in \cref{fig:CFGonJointGaussian,fig:JGFlattening_MI+SNN}.
+The same approach is also used to estimate $I(\mZ_{\bullet}; \mY)$ in \cref{fig:MIvsSplit}.